nytimes/pourover/index.md

 **NOTE: `selectionFn` must return a `MatchSet` not an array of items.
 Remember, MatchSets are returned from `getCurrentFilteredItems` calls as well non-stateful queries over filters as well as from `and`, `or`, and `not` functions, chained off other MatchSets.**

 The `selectionFn` is used as follows: All views have a method `setNaturalSelection`.
 This method calls `selectionFn` and then saves the result as `this.match_set`.
-Then, whenever `getCurrentItems` is called, it does not have to revaluate the filters.
+Then, whenever `getCurrentItems` is called, it does not have to re-evaluate the filters.
 It pulls the `this.match_set` off the view and then applies any sorts or paging.
 This allows for fast switching of sorts and pages without filters having to be reassessed. `setNaturalSelection` is automatically called on a View whenever an item changes or a filter's query changes.
 However, you can call `setNaturalSelection` yourself if you need to force a refresh or a recache.

 Other common attributes/methods to extend the default PourOver view with are:

 - page_size: This sets a page size of the view.
 By default it is set to Infinite and returns the entire filtered and sorted set.
 - current_sort: By default there is no sort on the view.
 However, if you want your view to start out sorted, here is where you specify that.
 - current_page: The page to start the view on.
 By default, 0.
-- initialze: The function to call after the view has been created.
+- initialize: The function to call after the view has been created.
 This function will be passed all the arguments passed into `new View(arguments)` and the `this` context will be the new view.
 This is a noop by default.

-#Chp 2.5 - The Event Cycle
+#Chp.
+2 - The Event Cycle

 There are several basic types of events fired by PourOver objects:

 - "change": Fired whenever items are added or removed in the collection.
 - "change:[attr]" : Fired whenever an item's [attr] is modified.
 - "incrememental_change": Fired whenever an item is modified.
 - "queryChange": Fired on a filter whenever a stateful query is made on a filter.
-Bubbles up to collectons.
+Bubbles up to collections.
 - "selectionChange": Fired on a view whenever the view's match set is updated.
 This generally happens automatically when one of the filters are queried or the collection is changed.
 - "sortChange": Fired on a view whenever the view's sort changes or is removed.
 - "pageChange": Fired whenever a view's page changes.